Invoices (Basic): Offline Payments, Discounts & Promotional Credits

 2. Date: This is when the client made the payment.
 By default, you’ll see the current date.

-Clients can accrue credit on TaxDome to pay for your services.
 Offering promotional credits is nice perk to offer clients without you having to devalue or discount your product.
 You can also use them to provide a refund.

 To see TaxDome from the client’s side, access a read-only view.

-Giving Discounts
+Giving discounts

 For more helpful how-to videos, visit TaxDome Academy, our free online hub for